yotamsch/yotamsch.github.io/_posts/2018-4-20-getting-started-with-octave-on-linux.md

 ```

 ## The set-up
 I'm using a [Lubuntu](https://lubuntu.net/) 17.10 (64 Bit) virtual machine, installed with [VirtualBox](https://www.virtualbox.org/).
 Lubuntu is one of the smaller distro's based on Ubuntu.
 Therefore it is also compatible with `sudo apt-get` and all the Ubuntu repositories.
-Out of the box there are still some things you must install before getting Octave.
+Out of the box there are still some things you should install before getting started.
 I recommend running the following set of commands:
 ```bash
 sudo apt-get update
 sudo apt-get upgrade